 Many people report that after five to seven treatments their expectations have been met and that the hair growth pattern is much, much less.
 You can expect to need more treatments if you have any history of irregular periods, polycystic ovary disease, or family history of excessive hair.
 Maintenance treatments may be recommended.

-In some areas of the body the laser will not only decrease the number of hairs but will make the hairs very fine and lighter in color.
+In some areas of the body the laser treatments will not only decrease the number of hairs but will make the hairs very fine and lighter in color.
 Not all of the hairs will be permanently eradicated, but the decrease in number and the lightening of the color and texture may accomplish your goals.
 You may need touch-up treatments one to four times a year initially to maintain the improvement.
-About 10 percent of people are resistant to any type of hair removal laser.
+About 10 percent of people are resistant to any type of body hair removal laser.

 “Do laser treatments hurt?”

 There may be mild discomfort during the treatment.
 The level of discomfort is about the equivalent of a very light snap with a rubber band.
 But very few people discontinue laser hair reduction because of discomfort.
 Most people tolerate it easily.
 Some dermatologists recommend purchasing a gentle numbing cream like Elamax/lidocaine, which you can apply approximately 30 minutes before treatment.
 This may make the treatment more comfortable.
 Also, taking Tylenol the night before and morning of the treatment may help with any discomfort you may have.

 “How long do laser hair removal treatments take?”